Arelite Core

 - 100 % negative mentions

 Players find the grinding aspect of the game to be tedious, often resorting to item mechanics to minimize random encounters.
-However, the difficulty scaling of bosses necessitates some grinding to progress effectively.
+However, the scaling difficulty of bosses necessitates some grinding to progress effectively.

 “The tediousness of battles means you'll be using the item mechanic to reduce or avoid the plentiful random encounters.”